Heunjung Lee, Ph.D.

 Dance, School of Creative and Performing Arts

-University of Calgary
+Faculty of Arts, University of Calgary

 Profile

-I am an interdisciplinary scholar trained in theatre and performance studies, with a research specialization in 20th- and 21st-century literature, performance, television drama, film, and culture.
+I am an interdisciplinary scholar trained in theatre and performance studies, with a research specialization in 20th- and 21st-century dramatic literature, performance, television drama, film, and culture.
 Drawing on multiple emerging fields of literary and cultural studies—critical age studies and dementia studies, health humanities, postcolonial studies, and disability studies/crip theory—my research investigates the intersections of age and aging, gender, race, health, and medicine.

 Research Areas